Boston University Terriers open season at home against the Quinnipiac Bobcats - WTOP News

 Boston; Monday, 6 p.m.
 EST

-Boston University finished 13-19 overall a season ago while going 8-8 at home.
-The Terriers averaged 58.1 points per game while allowing opponents to score 63.5 last season.
+Boston University went 8-8 at home a season ago while going 13-19 overall.
+The Terriers averaged 58.1 points per game last season, 10.3 on free throws and 15.6 from 3-point range.

-Quinnipiac went 20-3 in MAAC action and 12-3 on the road a season ago.
-The Bobcats shot 43.8% from the field and 34.3% from 3-point range last season.
+Quinnipiac finished 28-5 overall a season ago while going 12-3 on the road.
+The Bobcats averaged 67.6 points per game last season, 10.6 from the free-throw line and 19.2 from 3-point range.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.